Written by Aaron R. Winston

 Since lawsuit funding is not a loan, it is a non-recourse cash advance with the lien requiring repayment contingent upon the claim proceeds (a settlement or court award).

-The legal funding company has to feel confident in the strength and merit of the claim to provide a client with pre-settlement funding.
+Legal funding companies have to feel confident in the strength and merit of the claim to provide a client with pre-settlement funding.
 That is because people who obtain pre-settlement funding are not required to repay the funds advanced to them if they do not recover any money from their claim.

 So if the case is weak and ends up with a loss or an insurance company flat-out denies liability, the legal funding company will incur the loss and not the client.